Introduction

 New public image repo for the Solo distribution of Istio

-You can now get the Solo distribution of Istio images from the us-docker.pkg.dev/soloio-img/istio public image repo.
-No repo key is required anymore.
-However, to use these images, you must provide a valid license key.
+You can now get the Solo distribution of Istio images from the us-docker.pkg.dev/soloio-img/istio public image repo, and Helm charts from the us-docker.pkg.dev/soloio-img/istio-helm repo.
+Private repo keys are no longer required for versions 1.29 and later.
+However, to use the features enabled by these images, and to use distributions like -fips, you must still provide a valid license key.
 Contact your account representative to obtain a license.

 For more information, see the Istio images built by Solo.io support article.